 We play a leading role in building the National Shop Stewards Network (NSSN, http://shopstewards.net/), which helps workers in struggle at rank and file level and that has played a key role in mobilising pressure on the trade union leaders to organise more - and more widespread - coordinated action against government austerity measures.

-Crucially, the Socialist Party and the NSSN have been calling on the TUC to organise a one-day general strike against the decimation of services, benefits and workers' standard of living generally.
+Crucially, the Socialist Party and the NSSN have called on the TUC to prepare the way for a one-day general strike against the decimation of services, benefits and workers' standards of living generally.

 And much more ...

 We fight against all cuts in jobs, services and benefits; against student tuition fees and against privatisation.
 We campaign for decent pay, pensions, benefits, and student grants.